More Like This

 Jawazat & MOIQiwa sets a limit to foreign nationals working in KSA private sector

 The Qiwa portal of the HRSD ministry has brought up a rather important discussion.
-It is now going to be limiting the number of people working in KSA from certain nationalities.
-As of now, this rule covers four flags; India, Bangladesh, Yemen, and Ethiopia.
-Let’s see then what this is all about.
+It will now limit the number of people working in KSA from certain nationalities.
+As of now, this rule covers four flags: India, Bangladesh, Yemen, and Ethiopia.
+Letโ€™s see what this is all about.ย

 Read: How to register with Qiwa Platform in Saudi Arabia?